My name is Jessa Agilo.

 Prior to ArtsPond, for more than a decade I was a respected freelance arts manager, producer, and development consultant supporting small to mid-sized performing, media, literary, disability, and community-engaged artists and organizations.
 Roles included Dance Umbrella of Ontario, Kaeja d’Dance, Dreamwalker Dance, lbs/sq”, hum dansoundart, Queer Arts Festival, and many more.
 I also worked or consulted with larger organizations and institutions including The Banff Centre, Workman Arts, Blue Metropolis, Business for the Arts, and others.
 I am currently engaged in two personal research projects on arts management and digital transformation practices supported by Canada Council for the Arts.
 I have also researched futures on international artist representation in dance and shared charitable platforms with the support of Ontario Arts Council.

-As a researcher, my upcoming publications include What Space: Spatial precarity, gentrification, and the arts, and Research Insights: Designing a cooperative digital future for managing the arts.
+As a researcher, my recent and upcoming publications include What Space: Spatial precarity, gentrification, and the arts, and Research Insights: Designing a cooperative digital future for managing the arts.
 I was recently featured in a study on the digital transformation agenda and GLAMS by London UK’s Culture24 for Europeana Foundation.
-I have also been called upon to speak on diverse social, spatial, economic, digital, and accessibility justice issues, and the ripple effects and solutions to the COVID-19 pandemic on Canadian arts and culture including CBC, CityNews, The Canadian Press, Toronto Start, Globe and Mail, and more.
+I have also been called upon to speak on diverse social, spatial, economic, digital, and accessibility justice issues, and the ripple effects and solutions to the COVID-19 pandemic on Canadian arts and culture including CBC, CityNews, The Canadian Press, Toronto Star, Globe and Mail, and more.
 I am also currently a part of a Digital Transformation Collaborative hosted by Ontario Trillium Foundation, IBM and others, and have been a peer advisor on funding applications for Canada Arts Council, Ontario Arts Council, and Toronto Arts Council.